mkitti/dis-utilities/sync/README.md

 ```
 Any newly-inserted DOIs are emailed to Virginia and Rob.

-### OA
+### OA.Works
-DOIs are found in the OA repository. **All** DOIs from this repository are relevant.
+DOIs are found in the OA.Works repository. **All** DOIs from this repository are relevant.
 There will be some without current
 Janelia authors; these are alumni.
 New DOIs are inserted.
 Results of a typical run are below:
 ```